nicoespeon/sass-graph-viz/README.md

-# SASS Graph Viz
+# Sass Graph Viz

-Draw a visual graph of SASS dependencies.
+Draw a visual graph of Sass dependencies.

 ---